-The ActiveControl Web Platform in AC9.10 replaces both the pre-existing ActiveControl WebUI and also the Windows GUI in their entirety.
+The ActiveControl Web Platform in AC9.10 replaces both the pre-existing ActiveControl Web UI and also the Windows GUI in their entirety.

-As of the next release of ActiveControl (9.20), only the new Web Platform will be delivered as part of ActiveControl.
-The legacy Windows GUI and bsp-based WebUI will both be retired and deprecated.
+As of release ActiveControl 9.20, only the new Web Platform will be delivered as part of ActiveControl.
+The legacy Windows GUI and BSP-based Web UI will both be retired and deprecated.